Musky Pro Tips

 When It Comes To Lure Color, Black Is Best: When you’re in doubt about what color bait to use, go for black.
 There are fans of all sorts of bait colors, but black has the biggest following.
 The dark silhouette of a black bait running through the water is easy for muskies to get a bead on.
 Black is also fairly easy for anglers to see.

-Downsize In The Spring: In the first few weeks of the musky season, when water temperatures are still rather cool, use smaller baits, such as crankbaits in the six- to eight-inch range and small bucktail spinners.
+Downsize In The Spring: In the first few weeks of the musky season—when water temperatures are still rather cool in northern Wisconsin—use smaller baits, such as crankbaits in the six- to eight-inch range and small bucktail spinners.
 As temperatures gradually warm up, slowly increase the size of the baits you’re fishing.

 Spend More Time Casting: Musky fishing rewards persistence.
 Maximize your chances for success by making lots of casts.
 Cover all of the possible musky hiding spots before moving to the next location.
 Make multiple casts over really prime water.
 And don’t spend too much time switching lures.
 It’s more important to have confidence in what you’re fishing and keep on casting.